David-Lor/mkvmerge-zenity-scripts/README.md

 # mkvmerge-zenity-scripts

-Compilation of bash scripts that execute basic functions from mkvmerge, using zenity GUI dialogs
+Compilation of scripts that execute basic functions from mkvmerge, using zenity GUI dialogs